-Being the vice-president of the University of Canberra Graphic Design club goes far beyond the usual roles of designer.
+Being the president of the University of Canberra Graphic Design club goes far beyond the usual roles of designer.
 Tasks taken on this role include event organisation, promotion, leadership, social media, email newsletters, collaborating with other organisations, copy writing and personal relations.

 I think the most time consuming of which is running the Facebook page for the club, as it does incorporate many of these roles.
 Promoting the club events is just one part of this.
 It’s also crucial to share with the followers what’s happening in the wider Canberra design community, such as events, but also beyond that sharing design competitions and opportunities.